sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `401 Unauthorized` when authentication is required and has failed or not been provided.
+### Always return `401 Unauthorized` when authentication is required and has failed or not been provided

 // TODO: add description